ntlinh16/cloudal/README.md

 It is a module that helps to design and perform experiments on different cloud systems.

 You can use `cloudal` to provision your infrastructure on a specific cloud system by simply describing your requirements in a yaml file.
-Other than that, by calling our ready-to-use modules you can easily install and configuring some software or services on all hosts.
+Other than that, by calling our ready-to-use modules you can easily install and configure some software or services on all hosts.

 Read the [doc](https://github.com/ntlinh16/cloudal/blob/master/docs/technical_detail.md) for more technical detail.